Exact thresholds for Ising-Gibbs samplers on general graphs

 \end{itemize} \end{definition}

-We will be interested in the time it takes the dynamics to get close to the distributions~(\ref{eq:def_ising}) and~(\ref{eq:def_ising_general}).
-The {\em mixing time } $\tau_{mix}$ of the chain is defined as the number of steps needed in order to guarantee that the chain, starting from an arbitrary state, is within total variation distance $1/2e$ from the stationary distribution.
-The mixing time has property that for any integer $k$ and initial configuration $x$,
+We will be interested in the time it takes the dynamics to get close to distributions (\ref{eqdefising}) and (\ref{eqdefisinggeneral}).
+The \textit{mixing time} $\tau_{\mathrm{mix}}$ of the chain is defined as the number of steps needed in order to guarantee that the chain, starting from an arbitrary state, is within total variation distance $1/2e$ from the stationary distribution.
+The mixing time has the property that for any integer $k$ and initial configuration $x$,

 It is well known that Gibbs sampling is a reversible Markov chain with stationary distribution $P$.
-Let $1=\lambda_1 > \lambda_2 \geq \ldots \geq \lambda_m \geq -1$ denote the eigenvalues of the transition matrix of Gibbs sampling.
-The {\em spectral gap} is denoted by $\min\{1-\lambda_2,1-|\lambda_m|\}$ and the {\em relaxation time} $\tau$ is the inverse of the spectral gap.
+Let $1=\lambda_1 > \lambda_2 \geq \cdots\geq\lambda_m \geq-1$ denote the eigenvalues of the transition matrix of Gibbs sampling.
+The \textit{spectral gap} is denoted by $\min\{1-\lambda_2,1-|\lambda_m|\}$ and the \textit{relaxation time} $\tau$ is the inverse of the spectral gap.
 The relaxation time can be given in terms of the Dirichlet form of the Markov chain by the equation

-where $f:\{\pm\}^V\rightarrow \mathbb{R}$ is any function on configurations, $Q(\sigma,\tau)=P(\sigma)P(\sigma \rightarrow \tau)$ and $P(\sigma \rightarrow \tau)$ is transition probability from $\sigma$ to $\tau$.
+where $f\dvtx\{\pm\}^V\rightarrow\mathbb{R}$ is any function on configurations, $Q(\sigma,\tau)=P(\sigma)P(\sigma\rightarrow\tau)$ and $P(\sigma \rightarrow\tau)$ is transition probability from $\sigma$ to $\tau$.
 We use the result that for reversible Markov chains the relaxation time satisfies

-where $\tau_{mix}$ is the mixing time (see e.g. \cite{AldousFill:u}) and so by bounding the relaxation time we can bound the mixing time up to a polynomial factor.\\
+where $\tau_{\mathrm{mix}}$ is the mixing time (see, e.g., \cite{AldousFillu}) and so, by bounding the relaxation time, we can bound the mixing time up to a polynomial factor.

-While our results are given for the discrete time Gibbs Sampler described above, it will at times be convenient to consider the continuous time version of the model.
+While our results are given for the discrete time Gibbs Sampler described above, it will, at times, be convenient to consider the continuous time version of the model.
 Here sites are updated at rate 1 by independent Poisson clocks.
-The two chains are closely related, the relaxation time of the continuous time Markov chain is $n$ times the relaxation time of the discrete chain (see e.g. \cite{AldousFill:u}).
+The two chains are closely related: the relaxation time of the continuous time Markov chain is $n$ times the relaxation time of the discrete chain; see, for example, \cite{AldousFillu}.